lino-framework/welfare/README.rst

-Lino Welfare is a modular
+Lino Welfare is a
 `Lino <http://www.lino-framework.org>`__
+plugin library
-application for Belgian
+for Belgian
 *Public Centres for Social Welfare*.

 - For *introductions* and *commercial information* about Lino Welfare